Boats and Bikes

 Côte d’Azure, France 2001 A return trip to Nice, this time the four of us bringing own bikes – which was economically viable back then.
 We stayed in Opio, near Valbonne, then rode to Cannes and returned to Nice along the coast.
 66 miles covered.

-Lake Garda, Italy, 2002 Via Breschia, staying at Sirmione and cycling clockwise around half the lake’s shore, then getting a boat back to base.
+Lake Garda, Italy, 2002 Mike’s bike failed to arrive with us on the plane, so we had to wait for it to be sent on the following day.
+We were staying at Sirmione and cycled anti-clockwise around half the lake’s shore, then caught a boat back to base.
 I suffered a cracked rib after attempting to cycle down steps.
 Stupid irriot me!
 55 miles covered.

 Tavira, Portugal, 2004 Joined by Lawrence this time instead of Jay, we flew to Faro on the south coast and headed east to Tavira.
 Partially inland, partially coast.
 70 miles total.
-The best lunch ever – sardines and boiled potatoes in a roadside café.
+The best lunch ever – sardines and boiled potatoes in a roadside café in the middle of nowhere.
 That was the only menu choice, but it was superb.

 Ischia, Italy, 2005 Still taking our own bikes on Ryanair, but becoming more expensive.
 This year we flew to Naples and cycled through the city to the coastal port where we got the ferry to the small volcanic island.
 Injury to my back due to attempting cycling down very steep woodland hillside instead of sticking to the road.